 T. gondii is a parasite that can infect people when they:

-Eat infected meat, especially lamb or pork, that hasn't been thoroughly cooked
+Eat infected meat, especially lamb, venison, or pork, that hasn't been fully cooked

 Drink contaminated water

-Swallow the parasite after being exposed to it while cleaning a cat's litter box
+Swallow the parasite after being exposed to it while cleaning an infected cat's litter